IFRC-Secretariat/IFRC-National-Society-Data/README.md

 ## Setup

+These instructions are for setting up on Windows.

 This package requires Python 3.8+.
+If you don't have it already, download and install Python from the [Microsoft Store](https://apps.microsoft.com/detail/python-3-11/9NRWMJP3717K?hl=en-gb&gl=CH).
+You also need to download and install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

-Required Python packages can be installed from the requirements file:
+Next, required Python packages can be installed from the requirements file:

 ```bash
 python -m pip install -r requirements.txt